 A Lifeline For Troubled Marriages… Is Your Marriage Struggling?

-The Retrouvaille Program is a 7 week program that focuses on healing, rebuilding and strengthening your marriage.
-The next Saskatchewan program, begins with a weekend at Shekinah Retreat Centre Oct.
-18-20 2019.
-It is followed with a 4-hour Post Session on the following six Saturdays.
+The Retrouvaille Program is a 7-week program that focuses on healing, rebuilding and strengthening your marriage.
+The next Saskatchewan program, begins with a weekend April 24-26, 2020.
+It is followed with a four-hour Post Session on each of the following six Saturdays.
 Each week in the Post Session, couples focus on specific topics and tools presented during the weekend.
 Topics include Building Blocks to a Healthy Marriage, Effective Listening, Family of Origin/Personality Assessment, Needs, Expectations, Interests, Values, Commitment, Forgiveness and Trust, Conflict Management and Intimacy.

 The Retrouvaille weekend begins on Friday night at 7 p.m. and ends Sunday night at 5 p.m.
 To learn more or to register, call 306-652-7155 or email email@example.com. or for more information about Retrouvaille see www.restoremarriage.ca